jmschl/mfix_uw_cnrs/README.md

 # mfix_uw_cnrs
-Shared folder between Alain, George, Jill, and Zack to keep files for our work on mfix.
+Shared folder between Alain, Alex, George, Jill, and Zack to keep files for our work on mfix.

 The initial directory is broken up into mfix versions 2015.1 and